What is ear surgery?

 What type of anesthesia is needed for cosmetic ear surgery?

 There is plenty of choice in administration of anesthesia for ear surgery.
 Most ear surgery procedures are performed under general anesthesia, although sedation and local anesthesia are also feasible.
-Dr. Kaufman and our Board-certified anesthesiologists will discuss all the relevant topics when deciding on the optimal anesthesia plan for you or your child.
+Your doctor and our Board-certified anesthesiologists will discuss all the relevant topics when deciding on the optimal anesthesia plan for you or your child.

-How does Dr. Kaufman do cosmetic ear surgery?
+How do our doctors do cosmetic ear surgery?

 There are several different techniques for performing cosmetic ear surgery.
 Essentially, there are 2 major techniques: correction or ear protrusion by setting or pinning them back closer to the head, and reducing the size of excessively large ears.
 Sometimes, a combination of both is needed.
 During ear surgery, a small incision is made in the natural crease behind the ear revealing the cartilage.
 This cartilage can be resected if oversized, or sculpted and bent into its new position and stitched into place.
 In cases of excess skin it can be resected accordingly.
 Ear surgery leaves a barely visible scar on the posterior surface of each ear that fades with time and is barely noticeable.
 A bandage is wrapped around the head to protect and ensure the new positioning of the ears.
 Ear surgery lasts about 2-3 hours and is usually performed in our fully-accredited ambulatory surgery center.